If using frozen spinach, use about 4 ounces. Defrost it, and squeeze out most of the moisture with paper towels.

 - 1 large clove garlic, minced

-3 In a mixing bowl, whisk together eggs, milk, and Parmesan cheese.
-Add in chopped sun-dried tomatoes, and sprinkle with salt and pepper.
+1 Whisk together eggs, milk, Parm, salt, pepper: In a mixing bowl, whisk together eggs, milk, and Parmesan cheese.
+Stir in the salt and pepper.
 Set aside.

 2 Sauté onions, garlic: Heat olive olive oil in an oven-proof, stick-free skillet on medium heat.
 Add the onions and sauté until translucent, about 4-5 minutes.
 Add the garlic and sun-dried tomatoes (if using) and cook a minute more.

 3 Add the chopped spinach, a handful at a time, use tongs to mix with the onions.
 As the fresh spinach begins to wilt and there is more room in the pan, add more of the fresh chopped spinach to the pan.